siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-release-summary-ibm/overview.md

 #  GenAi Summary Release - IBM - Overview
-The GenAI Summary Release - ibm plugin for DevOps Velocity is designed to streamline and enhance your workflow by automatically generating concise business value summaries for candidate releases.
+The GenAI Summary Release - IBM plugin for DevOps Velocity is designed to streamline and enhance your workflow by automatically generating concise business value summaries for candidate releases.
 Leveraging cutting-edge generative AI technology, this plugin interprets issue data to provide meaningful summaries that can be directly used in your business communications.

 ## Overview

-Ucv-ext-release-summary-ibm plugin for DevOps Velocity is designed to streamline and enhance your workflow by automatically generating concise business value summaries for candidate releases.
+Ucv-ext-release-summary-IBM plugin for DevOps Velocity is designed to streamline and enhance your workflow by automatically generating concise business value summaries for candidate releases.
 Leveraging cutting-edge generative AI technology, this plugin interprets issue data to provide meaningful summaries that can be directly used in your business communications.

 ## Compatability